 What do volunteers do?

 Volunteers may be assigned to a number of roles!
 There are opportunities to do everything from catering to HOMEGROWN Village setup.
 Shifts are available beginning a few days before the festival, as well as throughout the festival day to ensure everything runs smoothly.
-Volunteers are expected to correspond with the Volunteer Coordinator over the summer, attend a brief on-site orientation meeting, and work one or two (or more, if you are willing!) four-hour volunteer shifts.
+Volunteers are expected to correspond with the Volunteer Coordinator over the summer, attend a brief on-site orientation meeting, and work one or two (or more, if you are willing!) four to five-hour volunteer shifts.
 While volunteering you are serving as an extension of the Farm Aid staff and representing Farm Aid to the public and the media.

 Assignments will vary depending on volunteers’ ability, availability, and experience.
 We cannot guarantee that a requested role will be honored.